jason-c-daniels/Jcd.Threading/docs/SpinLockExtensions.Lock.Rww9odAvmcqVyXsNUXgHFQ.md

 ## SpinLockExtensions.Lock(this SpinLock) Method

-Waits on the semaphore, and returns an [System.IDisposable](https://docs.microsoft.com/en-us/dotnet/api/System.IDisposable 'System.IDisposable') that calls Release.
+Waits on the semaphore, and returns an [SpinLockResourceLock](SpinLockResourceLock.md 'Jcd.Threading.SpinLockResourceLock') that calls Release.

 ```csharp
 public static Jcd.Threading.SpinLockResourceLock Lock(this ref System.Threading.SpinLock sem);